AC3D: Analyzing and Improving 3D Camera Control in Video Diffusion Transformers: Experiments

 \subsection{Ablations}

-\paragraph{No camera conditioning} The first ablation we conduct is dropping any camera conditioning at all, which makes the model equivalent to vanilla \vditwithref.
-It is needed to understand the visual quality and text alignment degradation.
-The results (\cref{table:metrics_camera_pose}, row \abl{w/o camera cond}) show that our model loses less only \apprx{7}\% of the original visual fidelity on \msrvtt (as measured by FVD), while (as expected) greatly improves on its in-domain \retenk data.
+\paragraph{No camera conditioning} The first ablation we conduct is to drop all camera conditioning, which makes the model equivalent to the vanilla \vditwithref.
+This is needed to understand the degradation of visual quality and text alignment.
+The results (\cref{table:metrics_camera_pose}, row \abl{w/o camera cond}) show that our model loses less only \apprx{7}\% of the original visual fidelity on \msrvtt~(as measured by FVD), while (as expected) greatly improving on its in-domain \retenk data.
 In comparison, VD3D-DiT (the closest baseline) loses \apprx{20}\% of its visual fidelity on \msrvtt.

-\paragraph{Importance of biasing the noise towards higher levels} As \cref{sec:method:motion} tells, we use the truncated normal distribution with location of 0.8 and scale of 0.075 with the [0.6, 1] bounds for training \methodname.
-We ablated the importance of biasing the noise sampling towards high noise and observe higher motion, visual quality, and camera controllability.
+\paragraph{Importance of biasing the noise towards higher levels} As \cref{sec:method:motion} shows, we use the truncated normal distribution with location of 0.8 and scale of 0.075 with the [0.6, 1] bounds for training \methodname.
+We ablate the importance of biasing the noise sampling towards high noise and observe higher motion, visual quality, and camera controllability.

 \paragraph{Importance of truncating the noise schedule} We change the training and inference procedure by using no truncation during noise sampling.
 Instead, we condition the model with camera inputs over the whole noise range and observe decreased visual quality.